Top Plastic Surgeon Schools in the United States

 3. Stanford University in Stanford, CA

-Stanford University was founded in 1885.
-The Stanford School of Medicine offers a residency program in plastic and reconstructive surgery that, as of 2012, required clinical training and a research or international service component over seven years.
-Students are trained in several plastic surgery disciplines, including microsurgery, hand surgery and craniofacial surgery.
-U.S. News & World Report ranked Stanford University the fifth-best national university in 2012.
+In 2012, U.S. News & World Report ranked Stanford University the fifth-best national university in the country.
+The Stanford School of Medicine offers a residency program in plastic and reconstructive surgery that, as of 2012, required clinical training and a research or international service component.
+In general, the program takes over seven years to complete.
+Once enrolled, students receive training in microsurgery, hand surgery and craniofacial surgery, among other related areas.

 List of Ten Good Plastic Surgery Schools in the U.S.